cannatag/ldap3/docs/manual/source/tutorial_intro.rst

     >>> conn = Connection('ipa.demo1.freeipa.org', auto_bind=True)
     True

 Hardly it could be simpler than that.
-The ``auto_bind=True`` parameter forces the bind operation while creating the Connection object.
+The ``auto_bind=True`` parameter forces the Bind operation while creating the Connection object.
 You have now a full working anonymous session open and bound to the server with a *synchronous* communication strategy::

     >>> print(conn)
     ldap://ipa.demo1.freeipa.org:389 - cleartext - user: None - bound - open - <local: 192.168.1.101:49813 - remote: 209.132.178.99:389> -
     tls not started - listening - SyncStrategy - internal decoder

-With ``print(conn)`` you ask to the connection its status and get back a lot of information:
+With ``print(conn)`` you ask the connection for its status and get back a lot of information:

 ======================================================= =================================================================================
 ldap://ipa.demo1.freeipa.org:389                        the server URL (scheme, name and port we are connected to)